 Dr Emma Gordon is Director of the Strategic Hub for ADR UK.
 She is responsible for setting the strategic direction for the programme, leading on the coordination of the partnership and engagement with senior stakeholders, to improve access and analysis of administrative data to inform policy decisions.
+She is also part of the ADR UK Leadership Committee.
 Emma joined ADR UK from HM Treasury, where she led the team supporting government economists and social researchers across government.
 Prior to this, Emma was Head of Health Analysis at the Office for National Statistics (ONS), and at the start of her career was a post-doctoral researcher on the Avon Longitudinal Study of Parents and Children.

 Director, ADRC-NI (ADR Northern Ireland)

-Professor Dermot O'Reilly is Director of the Administrative Data Research Centre in Northern Ireland (ADRC-NI).
+Professor Dermot O'Reilly is Director of the Administrative Data Research Centre in Northern Ireland (ADRC-NI) and a member of the ADR UK Leadership Committee.
 He is based at the School of Medicine, Dentistry and Biomedical Sciences at Queen’s University Belfast, specialises in Public Health and Social Epidemiology and has carried out extensive research into health inequalities.
 His interests focus on the effective use of routine data collections to further our understanding of disease and social causes and how this affects society.

 Co-director, ADR Scotland (Scottish Centre for Administrative Data Research)